codingMustache/codingMustache/README.md

 ## Joke of the Day

-I dreamed about drowning in an ocean made out of orange soda last night.
-It took me a while to work out it was just a Fanta sea.
+Bad at golf?
+Join the club.

 ## Daily Trivia

-What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
+Which of the following computer components can be built using only NAND gates?
- 1. Data link
+ 1. ALU
- 2. Transport
+ 2. CPU
- 3. Network
+ 3. RAM
- 4. Session
+ 4. Register

 <details>
   <summary>Answer</summary>
-  Transport
+  ALU
 </details>